statsbiblioteket/broadcast-transcoder-application/broadcast-transcoder-commandline/src/main/scripts/Readme.md

 One can also run
      ./bin/enqueueJobs.sh Reklamefilm 0

-Guess what that does
+This will do the same but for the Reklame film group, defined in bta.fetcher.Reklamefilm.properties.

-In any case, enqueueJobs.sh saved information in the database defined in hibernate.cfg.xml, and marks each program as PENDING for transcoding.
+In any case, enqueueJobs.sh saves information in the database defined in hibernate.cfg.xml, and marks each program as PENDING for transcoding.
 The possible states are PENDING, COMPLETED, REJECTED and FAILED.